-This quality of life community is home to 122,000 citizens, over 5,000 businesses and a daytime workforce of over 71,000 In 2008, the City was ranked 15th by Money magazine as the nation's "Best Small Cities" to live in.
+This quality of life community is home to 133,000 citizens, over 14,000 businesses and a daytime workforce of over 71,000.
+Just this past year, the City was ranked 6th by Zippia as the nation's "Best Places to Retire."
 In addition, Forbes Magazine recently ranked Carrollton #12 for "America's 25 Best Places to Move."

 Numerous assets such as excellent schools, parks and greenbelts, and convenient services are available to every neighborhood.
 The wide variety of housing, community partnerships and civic opportunities enhance Carrollton's diversity, and residents enjoy the award-winning sports complexes, libraries, natural areas, golf courses, lifestyle amenities and community events.

 Carrollton is positioned for a prosperous future.
 Visitors, business partners and families are invited to share the 'home advantage.'